 He was Principal Investigator on the 2014-15 AHRC Video Game Research Networking project, Creative Territories, with project partners the Bristol Games Hub and Utrecht University.
 In 2013 he was academic lead partner on the REACT Hub’s ‘Future Documentary’ Sandbox project: Jack the Ripper: Shadow over Whitechapel.
 This innovative ‘playable documentary’ explores the Ripper phenomenon’s social and cultural dimensions, drawing on the expertise of several researchers.

-Patrick Crogan is an Australian researcher who has worked at UWE since 2008.
-His 2011 book critically examines what videogames can tell us about the relations between war and technoculture.
-With Professor Jon Dovey he organised a conference in 2010 for the DCRC called Paying Attention: Digital Media Cultures and Generational Responsibility with funding from the European Science Foundation.
-A special issue (link to http://www.culturemachine.net/index.php/cm/issue/view/24) of Culture Machine based on the conference, co-edited by Patrick and Sam Kinsley, was published in 2012.
+Patrick convened the DCRC symposium on Autonomy and Automation: AI, Robotics and the Digital Cultural Future in 2014.
+With Jon Dovey he organised a conference in 2010 for the DCRC called Paying Attention with funding from the European Science Foundation.
+The 2012 special issue of Culture Machine co-edited by Patrick and former DCRC Research Fellow, Sam Kinsley, was based on the conference.

 Patrick is an expert on the work of media and technology philosopher and activist, Bernard Stiegler, having written several pieces on his work’s relevance to media, film and cultural theory, and translated some of his writings into English.
 He guest edited a special issue of Cultural Politics on Stiegler in 2010.
 Currently he is working on a book for Routledge applying and extending Stiegler’s insights on the contemporary mediatic milieu’s challenges and potentials.